GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/workshops.md

 title: Workshops
 path: /workshops
 ---
-**Coming Workshops**
+**Current Workshop**

-[Nancy Hays Hills Out of Your Mind and Onto the Page](/img/OOYMOTTP-2024-NancyHaysHills-For-Website.pdf) - January 20, 27, February 3 and 10, 2024 from 1 to 4 PM EST.
+Nancy Hays Hills Out of Your Mind and Onto the Page - January 20, 27, February 3 and 10, 2024 from 1 to 4 PM EST.

 [Guild Gift Certificate Order Form](/img/gvcg-gift-certificate.pdf)